RUGSoftEng/2018-Evidencio/README.md

 ### How to install

+Follow the instructions in the [Laravel documentation](https://laravel.com/docs/5.6/installation) to install required dependencies and the Laravel package itself.

 Clone the repository and create your own `.env` file by copying `.env.example` and providing necessary data.
 Then run these commands inside the repository:

     composer install